Skip to main content

 Retrieving a flag configuration

-To determine if a feature flag is active for a specific user, you need to retrieve its configuration.
-Use the getFeatureVariationKey() or isFeatureActive() method to retrieve the configuration based on the featureKey.
+To determine the status or variation of a feature flag for a specific user, you should use the getVariation() or isFeatureActive() method to retrieve the configuration based on the featureKey.

 The isFeatureActive() method can be used if you want to retrieve the configuration of a simple feature flag that has only an ON or OFF state, as opposed to more complex feature flags with multiple variations or targeting options.